We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 Trek Marlin 4 has a lot to offer in terms of looks, durability, build quality, and on-trail performance.
 It’s a versatile bike that’s ready to assume different roles and serve as a daily commuter or a mountain explorer.

 Its long list of features includes lots of pleasant surprises, but some inevitable points for improvement as well.

 The most important element of Marlin 4 is definitely its frame.
 This Trek’s Alpha Aluminum frame is seen on more expensive bikes and features high-tech solutions such as internal cable routing, rack and fender mounts, a kickstand mount, progressive geometry, and more.

 Namely, the top tube on smaller frames (XS, S) dips down to provide more standover height, which is great news for shorter riders.
-The frame itself is available in gray and magenta colors, so it’s perfect for both men and women.
+The frame itself is available in three vibrant colors, so it’s perfect for both men and women.

 This Trek’s frame comes outfitted with an SR Suntour fork with 100 mm of travel.
 It’s a heavy fork, no doubt, but for $490 it’s a decent feature.
 You’ll be happy to have it when you hit the trails.

 This fork does not have a lockout feature, so you can’t lock it when you’re riding on paved roads to avoid power loss.